Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 Oktober 2025 03.28.31 UTC
+- WIB: Senin, 27 Oktober 2025 04.23.27 UTC
-- WITA: Senin, 27 Oktober 2025 04.28.31 UTC
+- WITA: Senin, 27 Oktober 2025 05.23.27 UTC
-- WIT: Senin, 27 Oktober 2025 05.28.31 UTC
+- WIT: Senin, 27 Oktober 2025 06.23.27 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship